Can You Paint Over Varnish? – The In-Depth Guide

 Priming is a critical step as it will help to ensure that the paint sticks completely and evenly to the surface.
 Keep in mind that after your painter has applied the primer that they will need to let it dry before they begin painting, so be sure to account for this when considering the length of the project.

 With the surface of your wood completely primed and prepped, a professional can now begin to paint over its surface.
 You can choose from a wide variety of options for your paint colours.
 If you aren’t sure which option to choose, look to the rest of your decor for inspiration.
 To create a cohesive look, match your paint to the colour of your other furniture.
 Alternatively, for something a bit bolder opt for a bright colour to really make your piece stand out!

 Overall in response to your question – can you paint over varnish, the answer is yes!
 It’s simply important that when you do, you approach it in the right way.
 By following the steps above, your professional will be able to smoothly paint over varnish to create an ideal piece for your home.

-Ready to hire a furniture refinishing expert and get your project underway?
-Simply click below to submit a free request and get bids from local furniture refinishers in your area!
+Ready to hire a painter and decorator and get your project underway?
+Simply submit a free request and get bids from local painter and decorators in your area!